Merzasphor/MWSE/docs/source/lua/api/tes3/applyMagicSource.rst

     Optional.
 The target of the magic.

 bypassResistances (`boolean`_)
-    Default: ``false``.
+    Optional.
 Is this effect going to bypass magic resistance?

 .. _`boolean`: ../../../lua/type/boolean.html
 .. _`number`: ../../../lua/type/number.html